nbyouri/blog/download-and-install/index.md

 Or, if you don't have `git` installed, just [grab the zip archive](https://github.com/cmacrae/saveosx/archive/master.zip).

 Open up a Terminal (this must be Apple's 'Terminal.app'), then `cd` to the `scripts` sub-directory and run the `quickstrap` script.
-If you'd prefer an interactive install, run the `bootstrap` script, which also includes the set up of [XQuartz](http://xquartz.macosforge.org/) and some work we've done to make it a seemless X11 experience.
+If you'd prefer an interactive install, run the `bootstrap` script, which also includes the set up of [XQuartz](http://xquartz.macosforge.org/) and some work we've done to make it a seamless X11 experience.

 Want to read more about the install?
 See [the 'Install' section of the README](https://github.com/cmacrae/saveosx#installation)!